-A. Faunistics, biogeography and ecology of free-living Plathelminthes
+A. Faunistics, biogeography and ecology of free-living Platyhelminthes

 B. Evolutionary and functional-morphologic investigations

-C. Methods for extraction of free – living Plathelminthes from soil samples
+C. Methods for extraction of free – living Platyhelminthes from soil samples